 You must be at least 21 years old, with one year of US driving experience

 Are you 21 years old or older, and have you had your drivers license for more than one year?
 If yes, you qualify.
 If no, you don’t qualify.
 There is no wiggle room here.
 Lyft won’t make any exceptions for you, even if your 21st birthday is next month.

 21 is a really low age requirement, and I think driving for Lyft is the perfect college and fresh-out-of-college job.
 Most Lyft drivers are a little bit older, so if you’re not a fresh-faced twenty-something, don’t worry.
 Lyft won’t discriminate against your age even though their promo videos mostly feature the baby-faced.

-You must be insured to drive a 4-door car that is year 2004 or newer
+Lyft car requirement: A 4-door car that is year 2005 or newer*

 Do you own a 2-door coupe?
 You’re out of luck.
 Does your car have those weird center-opening rear mini-doors that aren’t quite a full door?
 Sorry, your car doesn’t qualify.
 Built in 1999?
 That’s a no-go.